PascalWetzel/PascalWetzel/README.md

 - 👨‍💻 I’m currently working on detecting transcription factor footprints in single-cell data. 👣
 - 🏢 I’m curenntly working at the Max-Delbrück-Centrum for molecular medicine in Berlin. 🧬
 - 🌱 I’m currently learning everything about data science and machine learning. 💻
-- 💬 Ask me about any sport and especially field hockey. 🏑
+- 💬 Talk to me about any sport and espically running. 🏃
+- ⚡ Fun fact: I am a field hockey referee. 🏑

 <!--
 **PascalWetzel/PascalWetzel** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.